Other Islands of Star Lake

 The next island is "Rock Island."
 It lies at the end of a sand bar, marked part of the way with visible rocks, that extends from the end of the peninsula, south into the south bay.
 The island his a large rock on it, some shrubs, and not much else.

 The smallest island is "Loon Island."
 It is said to be the nesting place for loons on the lake, but I have never found a nest there.
-It is about six feet in diameter, toward the south end of the large channel that connects the south and north bays.
+It is about six feet in diameter surrounded by water plants, toward the south end of the large channel that connects the south and north bays.
 The island is surrounded by a circle of reeds about 35 feet in diameter.
 There is one shrub on the island, about three feet tall.
 In the sixty years I have been observing the island, it hasn't changed a bit.Charles P. ForbesJanuary 23, 2010